accosmin/nano/README.md

 The **cortex** module contains various machine learning utilities.
 This module is built around several key concepts mapped to C++ object interfaces.
 Each object type is registered with an **ID** and thus it can be selected from command line arguments.
 Also new objects can be easily registered and then they are automatically visible across the library and its associated programs.

 A **task** describes a classification or regression problem consisting of separate training and test image patches with associated target outputs if any.
-The library has built-in support for various standard benchmark datasets like: `MNIST`, `CIFAR-10`, `CIFAR-100`, `STL-10`, `SVHN`, `NORB`.
+The library has built-in support for various standard benchmark datasets like: `MNIST`, `CIFAR-10`, `CIFAR-100`, `STL-10`, `SVHN`.
 These datasets are loaded directly from the original (compressed) files.

 A **model** predicts the correct output for a given image patch, either its label (if a classification task) or a score (if a regression task).
 The feed-forward models can be constructed by combining various layers like: `convolution`, `activation` (hyperbolic tangent, unit, signed normalization), `linear` and `pooling`.